 Open space adjoining the town centres would be highly desirable locations for interpretive public art and events.
-A good existing example of this is White Sands Park where the park upgrade has an interpretive component (eg: naval ship playground and seagrass pavement motifs).
+A good existing example of this is White Sands Park where the park upgrade has an interpretive component (e.g. naval ship playground and seagrass pavement motifs).
 The northern end of White Sands Park is in a very prominent location.
 It provides an ideal spot to install an interactive sculpture that engages and orientates users by framing and identifying key views and locations around the bay.

 Voyager Memorial Park has seating interpreting the ship building history of the area.
-The reserve is undergoing a new master plan and is an ideal location for more public art elements and events integrated into any ANZAC memorial and HMAS Voyager disaster.
+The reserve is undergoing a new master plan and is an ideal location for more public art elements and events integrated into any future upgrade, particularly relating to the ANZAC memorial and HMAS Voyager disaster.